pyeve/eve/docs/tutorials/custom_idfields.rst

 retrieve and/or edit individual documents.
 By default, Eve provides this feature seamlessly when ``ID_FIELD`` fields are of ``ObjectId`` type.

-However, you might have collections where your unique identifier is not and ``ObjectId``, and you still want individual document endpoints to work properly.
+However, you might have collections where your unique identifier is not an ``ObjectId``, and you still want individual document endpoints to work properly.
 Don't worry, it's doable, it only requires a little tinkering.